The Misunderstood Concert, Wembley Stadium, London

 Anyway, everyone who knows me knows I believe in fate.
 I’m a fatalist when it comes to love.

 What’s for you won’t pass you by, right?

 Lonigan Grey assures me that my elusive other half is out there every time he sings Destiny, so who am I to argue or disbelieve?
-If the LG believes, like me, that there’s a yang to my yin, then that’s damn well good enough for me.
+If the LG believes there’s a yang to my yin, then that’s damn well good enough for me.
 I don’t want to short-change myself.
-Time’s ticking though so spit spot, as Mary Poppins would say.
+Time’s ticking, though, so spit spot, as Mary Poppins would say.

-What’s the point in partaking in second-rate, vanilla sex in the meantime?
-None.
+Any point in partaking in vanilla sex meantime?
+Nope.
 No point whatsoever.
-I mean someone could come along in the intervening period and turn me into a sex-crazed, lust-filled nympho.
-Might happen, right?
+I mean, someone could come along in the intervening period and turn me into a sex-crazed, lust-filled nympho.
+It might happen, right?
 Chances?
 Exactly!
-I’m not holding my breath.
+I’m not holding my breath either.

 So yes, I’m single.
-It’s not like I haven’t dated, though—course, I have.
-There haven’t been loads of men in fairness, only a handful, and each a damp squib in his own unique way hence why I’ve never progressed beyond kissing and the occasional quick, top half only, fumble.
+It’s not like I haven’t dated, though—of course, I have.
+There haven’t been loads of men in fairness, only a handful, and each a damp squib in his own unique way hence why I’ve never progressed beyond kissing and the occasional quick fumble.